2020 Application Process is Now CLOSED

 - Projects that have increasing average worship attendance as their soul intention.

 January 1, 2020: Completed Proposals are due.
-Proposals can be submitted online or download and mail to the Turner Center at Martin Methodist College.
+Proposals can be submitted online or download (applications now closed) and mail to the Turner Center at Martin Methodist College.

 No Later than February 28, 2020: Grant Award Announced.
 Funds distributed within 14 days of processing paperwork.
 Project must begin within 45 days of receiving funds.